How to Beat a Drug Test

 Cheating a drug test is getting tougher...

-There are three ways to fool a drug Test: Dilution, Substitution, and Adulteration.
+There are three ways to "try" to fool a drug Test: Dilution, Substitution, and Adulteration.

 Diluting a Urine Sample: